Abdullah ibn Muhammad Al ash-Sheikh

-Abdullah ibn Muhammad Al ash-Sheikh (عبد الله بن محمد آل الشيخ; born 1948) is the chairman of the Majlis ash-Shura (Consultative Assembly) of Saudi Arabia since February 2009.
+Abdullah ibn Muhammad Al al-Sheikh (عبد الله بن محمد آل الشيخ; born 1948) is the chairman of the Majlis ash-Shura (Consultative Assembly) of Saudi Arabia since February 2009.
 He was the minister of Justice from February 1992 to February 2009.

 Background and education

 Abdullah ibn Muhammad Al ash-Sheikh is a member of a noted family of Saudi religious scholars, the Al ash-Sheikh.
 He was born in Diriyah in 1948 and was educated by his father, Muhammad ibn Ibrahim Al ash-Sheikh former and the first Grand Mufti of Saudi Arabia.
 He also studied the interpretation of the Quran and jurisprudence principles with the late Sheikh Abdulrazaq Afifi.
 He attended the Shariah College in Riyadh (later renamed Imam Muhammad Bin Saud Islamic University) and graduated with a bachelor's degree in Sharia in 1975.
 He then studied Sharia at Al-Azhar University in Cairo and returned to Saudi Arabia to obtain a doctorate degree in 1987.
 He earned his PhD degree in Fiqh from Imam Mohammed bin Saudi University in 1987.